eScholarship/janeway_to_escholarship/README.md

 ## Tests

-There is a *very* small group of tests written as standard django test cases.
+There is a test suite written as standard django test cases.
 The following command will run the tests.
 You must install the plugin in a directory called "eschol"

 ```
 manage.py test eschol
 ```

+### Coverage
+`coverage run --source=src/plugins/eschol/ --omit=src/plugins/eschol/migrations/*,src/plugins/eschol/tests/* src/manage.py test eschol`

+### Pylint

+For now we are excluding a number of pylint rules due to the amount of work it would take to fix them or because I'm not convinced that I agree with the rule.
+We will improve this over time.

+`DJANGO_SETTINGS_MODULE=core.settings pylint --load-plugins pylint_django --disable=missing-function-docstring,missing-module-docstring,missing-class-docstring,multiple-statements,too-many-arguments,too-many-locals,too-many-branches,too-many-statements,multiple-imports,too-many-return-statements --ignore=migrations src/plugins/eschol/`

 ## Dev env setup